-Real gross domestic product (GDP) increased 3.5 percent in the third quarter of 2018, according to the “advance” estimate released by the Bureau of Economic Analysis.
-In the second quarter of 2018, real GDP increased 4.2 percent.
+Real gross domestic product (GDP) increased 1.9 percent in the third quarter of 2019, according to the “advance” estimate released by the Bureau of Economic Analysis.
+In the second quarter, real GDP increased 2.0 percent.

-The increase in real GDP reflected increases in consumer spending, inventory investment, government spending, and business investment.
-These increases were partly offset by decreases in exports and housing investment.
+The third-quarter increase in real GDP reflected increases in consumer spending, government spending, housing investment, and exports, while business investment and inventory investment decreased.
 Imports, which are a subtraction in the calculation of GDP, increased.

-The increase in consumer spending reflected increases in spending on both goods (mainly in recreational goods and in “other” nondurable goods, primarily prescription drugs) and services (mainly in health care and in food services and accommodations).
-The increase in inventory investment primarily reflected increases in wholesale and in manufacturing inventories.
+The increase in consumer spending reflected increases in both goods (notably recreational goods and vehicles as well as food and beverages) and in services (led by health care and housing and utilities).
+The increase in government spending reflected increases in both federal and state and local government spending.

-Prices of goods and services purchased by U.S. residents increased 1.7 percent in the third quarter of 2018 after increasing 2.4 percent in the second quarter of 2018.
+Prices of goods and services purchased by U.S. residents increased 1.4 percent in the third quarter of 2019, after increasing 2.2 percent in the second quarter.

-Excluding food and energy, prices increased 1.7 percent in the third quarter of 2018, compared with an increase of 2.5 percent in the second quarter of 2018.
+Excluding food and energy, prices increased 1.8 percent in the third quarter, the same increase as in the second quarter.

 For more information, read the full report.